jonnonz1/nz-statute-book/acts/public/2012/exclusive-economic-zone-and-continental-shelf-environmental-effects-act-2012.md

   (a) a place, vehicle, vessel, or structure in New Zealand or the exclusive economic zone, except a dwellinghouse or marae; and
   (b) a structure located on the continental shelf in connection with the exploration of the continental shelf or the exploitation of its natural resources; and
   (c) a vessel in the waters above the continental shelf that is beyond the exclusive economic zone.
-(2) The inspection power authorises the person exercising it to— (a) inspect any item found in a place, vehicle, vessel, or structure entered in accordance with subsection (1):
+(2) The power to enter and inspect allows the person to— (a) inspect any item found in a place, vehicle, vessel, or structure entered in accordance with subsection (1):
   (b) take a sample of any substance:
+  (c) seize anything that may be lawfully seized:
-  (c) conduct examinations, tests, inquiries, and demonstrations:
+  (d) conduct examinations, tests, inquiries, and demonstrations:
-  (d) require the production of, and copy, any document or part of a document.
+  (e) require the production of, and copy, any document or part of a document.
 (3) The purpose for which the power to enter and inspect may be exercised is to determine whether the following are being complied with:
   (a) this Act, any regulations, or a marine consent:
   (b) an abatement notice: